 Fraud For Profit

-This type of fraud usually involves a group of industry insiders working in unison.
-They take advantage of the shift to digital onboarding and application processes.
+Fraud for profit usually involves a group of industry insiders working in unison.
+They take advantage of the shift to digital onboarding and loan application processes.
 A lot of mortgage fraud sees groups of industry insiders work together in collusion.
 They typically hold positions such as mortgage broker, loan originator, appraiser, or bank officer, among other mortgage industry roles.

 Fraud For Housing

-This type of fraud describes when mortgage applicants falsify key information to drive a higher loan amount.
+Fraud for housing describes when mortgage applicants falsify key information on their loan application to drive a higher loan amount.
 For instance, they may exaggerate their annual salary or lie about the value of other assets they may hold.
 It is also fraudulent for a borrower to state that they will be living in the property when they have no intention of doing so.

 The ultimate aim of fraud for housing is to manipulate the lender to qualify for a mortgage that they would be declined for if they completed their application process truthfully.

-Other types of fraud include foreclosure fraud, which sees fraudsters target vulnerable mortgage holders in danger of defaulting on their repayments or whose homes are in foreclosure, and home title fraud, in which a fraudster uses forgery techniques to change ownership of a home to another name.
+Other types of mortgage fraud include foreclosure fraud and home title fraud.
+Foreclosure fraud which sees fraudsters target vulnerable mortgage holders in danger of defaulting on their repayments or whose homes are in foreclosure.
+With home title fraud, a fraudster uses forgery techniques to change ownership of a home to another name.

 The result is that they may purchase mortgages from them that are fraudulent without realizing it.
 Mortgage origination from third parties generates a large number of fraudulent cases for financial institutions.

-The Role Of Human Error: Overlooking Signs Of Fraud
+The Role Of Human Error: Overlooking Signs Of Loan Fraud

 The right mortgage automation technology can process massive tranches of data for verification.
 Doing so manually is very time-consuming and always involves the risk of human error or oversight.
-Working with automation technology helps workers flag fraud in TPO loans early on with more precise verification performance, which is the key to significantly reducing the impact of fraud.
+Working with mortgage document processing automation technology helps workers flag mortgage lending fraud in TPO loans early on with more precise verification performance, which is the key to significantly reducing the impact of fraud.